 How can I look up the books I need for classes prior to the beginning of the school?

 Once your schedule becomes available, you can go to the bookstore’s website and look up the books you will need for a specific course.
 For details see: http://www.bkstr.com/CategoryDisplay/10001-9604-10555-1

 What if I took Advanced Placement (AP) credit?

 You need to contact College Board and request that all AP scores be sent to NJIT).
 In order to receive credit, NJIT requires that you score a four (4) or five (5) on the AP test.
 Please note that NJIT requirements may differ from that of your previous institution.
-Ms. Margo Gilchrist, Associate Director of Placement & Testing, is the contact person at NJIT located in the Center for First Year Students located in Campus Center, Room 280.
-She submits awarded credit to the Registrar’s Office who post the course credit to the students’ transcript.
-For more information click on:
+For more information contact the liaison at NJIT, Ms. Margo Gilchrist at (973) 596-2981 or see Advance Placement Credit Matrix at: http://www.njit.edu/admissions/docs/AP_CREDIT_2012_SH.pdf

 As a commuter can I get a meal plan?